squinkylabs/SquinkyVCV/docs/README.md

 ## Unit testing framework

-We have reasonably thorough tests for our code.
+We have reasonably thorough tests for our code, as well as a performance test suite.
 Some of this might be of interest - it's [here](unit-test.md).

-That document also describes how to run all the tests, including the performance test suite.
+That document describes how to run all the tests.